What Damages are Recoverable in Animal Bite Cases?

 Some states use a “one bite rule” that protects dog owners from being sued if their animal has never bitten someone before, or the owner didn’t reasonably know that the animal had a propensity to be dangerous.
 The “one bite rule,” while enforceable, doesn’t automatically apply to all animal bite cases, even if the state doesn’t have any dog bite laws in place.
 If an animal bite incident is severe enough, and the injured person can prove that the animal’s owner is liable for the animal’s actions, an experienced lawyer can represent your case against the other party, and file a negligence claim against the dog’s owner to recover compensation for physical, mental, or financial damages that the animal caused.

 In states that don’t use a “one bite rule,” but have dog bite laws, in some states, if an animal bites another person without being provoked or trespassing on private property, the animal’s owner is strictly liable for the animal’s actions.
 If the victim reports the incident to the police and files a report with the local Animal Control facility, an investigation of the victim’s animal bite case begins.
-During the investigation, evidence submitted with the injured person’s claim is examined, and if there were witnesses to the dog bite incident, they are required to provide a personal account of what they witnessed.
+During the investigation, the evidence submitted with the injured person’s claim is examined, and if there were witnesses to the dog bite incident, they are required to provide a personal account of what they witnessed.
 If the victim’s report is confirmed by authorities to be accurate, the injured person is then eligible to file a claim against the animal’s negligent owner to recover damages for their injuries.

 Recoverable Animal Bite Damages